 Read more about wage subsidies on the Department of Employment website.

 Other government and community support services

-There are a range of other organisations that provide support services and useful information you may find helpful.
-You can use Service Finder to locate assistance in your local area.
+There are a range of other organisations that provide support services and useful information.
+Use Service Finder to find help in your local area.

 JobAccess offers help and workplace solutions for people with disability looking for work and it also helps their employers.